-Sixth Annual Western Atrial Fibrillation Symposium
+Eighth Annual Western Atrial Fibrillation Symposium

-The 6th Annual Western Atrial Fibrillation Symposium was our best-attended WAF symposium yet and a phenomenal success overall!
+The Sixth Annual Western Atrial Fibrillation Symposium was our best-attended WAF symposium yet and a phenomenal success overall!
 We appreciate the insightful, diverse contributions by our symposium faculty and for the participation and feedback from all of our attendees.

 Accreditation: The University of Utah School of Medicine is accredited by the Accreditation Council for Continuing Medical Education to provide continuing medical education for physicians.

-AMA Credit: The University of Utah School of Medicine designates this live activity for a maximum of 13.75 AMA PRA Category 1 Credit(s)™.
+AMA Credit: The University of Utah School of Medicine designates this live activity for a maximum of 14.75 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Nondiscrimination and Disability Accommodation Statement: The University of Utah does not exclude, deny benefits to or otherwise discriminate against any person on the basis of race, color, national origin, sex, disability, age, veteran’s status, religion, gender identity/expression, genetic information, or sexual orientation in admission to or participation in it programs and activities.
 Reasonable accommodations will be provided to qualified individuals with disabilities upon request, with reasonable notice.
 Requests for accommodations or inquiries or complaints about University nondiscrimination and disability/access policies may be directed to the Director, OEO/AA, Title IX/Section 504/ADA Coordinator, 201 S President’s Circle, RM 135, Salt Lake City, UT 84112, 801-581-8365 (Voice/TTY), 801-585-5746 (Fax).